Observations from an angler : written November 2020

 In my opinion, this is not an ‘easy’ lake in the sense of shooting fish in a barrel like so many commercial fisheries these days.
 This is indicated by the good average size and condition of the carp.
 It represents enough of a challenge that you can be proud and confident in your angling basics if you catch well here as it is easy to blank if you ignore the fundamentals.

 Observations from an angler : early June 2020

 I have fished Andy’s pool for the last month or so and have found the carp to be very picky, too much bait and I think you attract the roach and Rudd, and not enough they aren’t very interested, I think finding that happy-medium, does switch the fish on!
 In my last session I found this as I caught 3 fish in very quick succession with the last fish of the 3 being 11lb.
 I used a single boilie over a small bed of boilies, “matching the hatch” works well!
 Or fishing a bed of boilies with a bright pop up or wafter.
 I haven’t targeted any other species but have heard of big silvers coming out, also the carp have still not yet spawned, so I think the fishing should pick up once that moment has been and gone!
-But a wonderful lake to fish, great for a bigger or a novice, every time you go it’s always a challenge!
+But a wonderful lake to fish, great for a beginner or a novice, every time you go it’s always a challenge!

 Observations from an angler : end of April 2020

 The last two sessions I’ve had I’ve been catching off the top on crust and I’ve done well by usual standards, I had 5 tonight in 3 hours, the biggest was bang on 15lb.
 At the same time it would appear those fishing bottom baits have been struggling.
 Generally the fish respond well to most standard baits; corn, chick peas, pellet, boilies, meat, bread etc. I’ve noticed more takes on snowman presentations than single bottom baits or pop ups over the last 12 months.